rpiRobotics/ARM-21-02-F-19-Robot-Motion-Program/README.md

 The GUI currently only support FANUC and ABB robot.

 ## Tesseract Visualization

+### Pre-Request
+Before using Tesseract Visualization, you should set the environment variable `GAZEBO_MODEL_PATH` to `(path_to_repo)/config/urdf`.
+For windows, follow [this step](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/creating-and-modifying-environment-variables-on-windows.html#GUID-DD6F9982-60D5-48F6-8270-A27EC53807D0) to set the variables.

+### Run

 Once the GUI is running, on the browser type in `localhost:8000`, the Tesseract environment will be shown.

 ## Dependancies